Winnipeg Jets (1972–1996): The NHL years (1979–1996)

-Demise and relocation
+Demise and relocation to Phoenix

 As the NHL expanded in the United States and free agency rules were liberalized, operating costs and salaries grew rapidly; players had the leverage to demand being paid in U.S. dollars league-wide.
 Until about the early 1990s, Canadian teams were able to pay their players in Canadian dollars, with the exceptions being contracts acquired in trades from U.S. teams.
 However, since the Canadian teams still collected most of their revenue in Canadian dollars, having to pay players in U.S. dollars proved to be a serious drain on finances given the declining value of the Canadian dollar.
 For most of their NHL tenure, Winnipeg was the league's second-smallest market, and was set to become the smallest market after the Quebec Nordiques moved to Denver as the Colorado Avalanche in 1995–96.
 Despite a loyal fan following, serious doubts were raised about whether Winnipeg could continue to support an NHL team.
 Additionally, their home arena, Winnipeg Arena, was over 40 years old, had no luxury suites, and numerous obstructed-view seats.

 Under the ownership of Barry Shenkarow in 1996, the team was unable to find financing to replace its aging Winnipeg Arena, with government assistance at the time not achievable, according to the New York Times.
 The Winnipeg Arena, constructed in 1955, failed to generate "ancillary revenues" to support the team enough to compete in the NHL.